-Gauge, absolute, differential — the three flavours of pressure measurement that every Singapore instrumentation engineer must understand.
+Gauge, absolute, differential.
+The three flavours of pressure measurement that every Singapore instrumentation engineer must understand.
 Here's the complete technical guide to industrial pressure measurement, from sensor selection to calibration, for Singapore's process, HVAC, and manufacturing sectors.

-Let's establish the foundations correctly.
+Let's establish the foundations.

-Differential pressure (ΔP) measures the pressure difference between two points in a system — neither of which needs to be atmospheric.
+Differential pressure (ΔP) measures the pressure difference between two points in a system, neither of which needs to be atmospheric.
 Applications in Singapore industrial facilities:

 Key Stat